aster-hu/blog/_posts/2021-08-27-thoughts about art supply.md

 It's such a waste and I feel sorry for the paints.

 Interestingly, I found this type of issue is way more common in China compared to Western community.
 It's extremely rare to see a Chinese watercolourist to recommend *less than 24-colour palettes* to beginners; while in Western most artists believe "less is more" and suggest beginners to stick with *12 colours at most*.
 They usually only use that many by themselves too –– I have never seen a Western watercolourist has more than 22 colours in their everyday palette.
 I am still thinking about the reason behind it.

+It's hard to resist, I know.
+But to me, part of life is to constantly battle with desire and hormones, to reach a balance between inner peace and outer needs.